leodev12345/GitPi/README.md

 `$ python3 config.py`

-Select option 1 for first time setup and than set everything up.
+Select option 1 for first time setup and than configure everything to your liking.

 ### 5. Run the app
 When you are inside the app directory run the app by using this command: